 Health Benefits of Walnuts

 Omega-3 fatty acids are essential fatty acids that the body cannot produce and must be obtained through diet.
-Omega-3 fatty acids have been shown to reduce blood pressure, reduce low-density lipoproteins (LDL) or “bad” cholesterol, and reduce triglyceride levels.
-In addition, studies have shown that omega-3 fatty acids reduce inflammation in the body which can reduce the symptoms of chronic diseases such as diabetes, arthritis, and cardiovascular disease.
+Omega-3 fatty acids have been shown to reduce blood pressure, reduce low-density lipoproteins (LDL) or “bad” cholesterol, and reduce triglyceride levels1,3.
+In addition, studies have shown that omega-3 fatty acids reduce inflammation in the body which can reduce the symptoms of chronic diseases such as diabetes, arthritis, and cardiovascular disease4.

 Walnuts come from an ornamental tree that can grow up to 130 feet high.
 There are three main types of walnuts; the English walnut, also known as the Persian walnut, the Black walnut, and the White or butternut walnut.
 The most popular type in the US is the English walnut, which has a thinner shell and is the easiest to crack open.
 The Black walnut has a thicker shell and more pungent flavor.
 It is mostly cultivated for its strong wood.
 The white walnut is sweeter and oilier than the other two, but it is not commonly found in stores.

-Due to their high fat content, walnuts are extremely perishable.
+Due to their high polyunsaturated fat content, walnuts are extremely perishable.
 Shelled walnuts should be stored in an airtight container and placed in the refrigerator for up to 6 months or the freezer for up to 1 year.
 Unshelled walnuts should be stored in the refrigerator or a cool, dark place for up to 6 months.
 When walnuts become rancid, they will smell like paint thinner.

 Did you Know?